HannahHan3/Pharmacy_volume/README.md

 ## Phase 3: Deployment

-Download the deployment fold, then run the .py file, you will see the how it work with sample input.
+Download the deployment folder, then run the .py file, you will see the how it work with sample input.